grafana/agent/docs/sources/flow/reference/components/pyroscope.ebpf.md

 The JIT-compiled methods in these languages are typically not in ELF file format, demanding additional steps for profiling.
 For instance, using perf-map-agent and enabling frame pointers for Java.

 Interpreted methods will display the interpreter function’s name, rather than the actual function.
-Future releases of the profiler are expected to support profiling of Ruby and Python code more effectively.

 ## Example